muness/muness.github.io/_drafts/outcomes-over-output-book-summary.md

 ## Shifting Organizational Focus

-The book notes the propensity of organizations to structure around products or channels rather than behaviors or customer journeys, which inadvertently places more emphasis on outputs over outcomes.
-Seiden says, "so often, our organizations are set up around product or channel vs. behavior or customer journey.
+Seiden observes a common organizational tendency to structure around products or channels rather than focusing on behaviors or customer journeys, which often leads to a priority on outputs over outcomes.
+Here’s how Seiden articulates this shift and its implications:

+### Organization Structure and Its Pitfalls

+Seiden notes, "so often, our organizations are set up around product or channel vs. behavior or customer journey.
 And when we do that, we’re implicitly de-prioritizing outcomes and prioritizing outputs."
+In the realm of technology initiatives, this translates to an overemphasis on traditional metrics like features delivered, often at the expense of fostering new behaviors or enhancing user experiences.

+### Transcending Traditional Metrics

-In the context of technology initiatives, this shift means transcending traditional metrics like features delivered (or points delivered!), and instead, focusing on new behaviors encouraged by the work.
-It's a move from output-based planning, which often struggles with prioritization due to a disconnect from value delivery, to an outcome-based approach where success metrics are established upfront.
-This approach encourages continuous assessment and iteration, enabling teams to realign efforts based on performance reviews, and pivot when necessary to ensure value delivery.
+The shift Seiden advocates for involves transcending traditional metrics and instead, focusing on new behaviors encouraged by the work.
+It’s a transition from output-based planning, which often faces challenges with prioritization due to a disconnect from value delivery, to an outcome-based approach where success metrics are established upfront.
+This approach encourages continuous assessment and iteration, enabling teams to realign efforts based on performance reviews and pivot when necessary to ensure value delivery.

+### Addressing Technical Debt

-While he doesn't discuss technical debt explicitly, Seiden implies that while addressing technical debt is important, it should be tied to the broader goal of enabling new capabilities.
-The _management of technical debt is not an end in itself_ but a means to facilitate better outcomes, both for users and the organization.
+While not discussed explicitly, Seiden implies that addressing technical debt is crucial but should be tied to the broader goal of enabling new capabilities.
+The management of technical debt is not an end in itself but a means to facilitate better outcomes, both for users and the organization.

+### Clarity in Intention and Hypothesis-Driven Action

-Seiden highlights the importance of clarity in intention by mentioning, "In outcome-based work, teams need to be really clear about the value they are trying to create, and they do this by specifying two critical outcomes of the work: the outcome they are seeking for the customer or user, and the outcome they are seeking for the business.
-These two outcomes must be linked."
+Seiden emphasizes the importance of having clear intentions by stating, "In outcome-based work, teams need to be really clear about the value they are trying to create..."
 This shift necessitates establishing clear hypotheses and success measures before embarking on a project.
-Seiden shares a narrative, “For us it’s about establishing hypotheses and measures of success before we start on an effort,”...
-“If the change looks like it’s working, we look for other areas of the business to work on.
-If it’s not working like we thought it would, it raises the priority and we take another run at it.”
+Seiden shares a narrative about establishing hypotheses and measures of success, which if proven to be working, prompts looking for other areas of the business to work on.
+If not, it raises the priority and necessitates another attempt at it.

+#### Mechanism of Action

-I think of this as an explicit statement of the mechanism of action, which is often implicit in traditional planning.
-For example, by listing this mechanism of action: "By adding a personalized recommendation feature, we expect to enhance user engagement, leading to an increase in the average time spent on the platform and a 10% uptick in monthly active users," we now have hypothesis that can be tested and evaluated.
+By articulating a mechanism of action, teams make explicit what traditionally remains implicit in planning.
+For instance, stating: "By adding a personalized recommendation feature, we expect to enhance user engagement, leading to an increase in the average time spent on the platform and a 10% uptick in monthly active users," provides a testable hypothesis.

 - **Action**: Adding a personalized recommendation feature.
 - **Expected Outcomes**: Enhanced user engagement, increased average time spent on the platform, and a 10% uptick in monthly active users.